matloff/fastStat/README.md

-# fasteR: Fast Lane to Learning R!
+# fastStat: Fast Lane to Learning Statistics!

 ## *"Quick intro to statistics for those who know probability"*